atsesiksun/ExcelVBA/README.md

 2. Use nested for loops to rearrange the names by length
 3. Use nested for loops to remove the names with no spaces and call a sub procedure that makes the last name first, space, then first name

-Return last name then first name ordered by length Have a list of 10 people, each one is first name and last name separated by space Make last name first, then space then first name and order the resulted list by name length